-Just because you have spinal cord injury doesn’t mean you’ll never have fun again.
-There are lots of activities for spinal cord injury patients!
+Just because you have spinal cord injury doesn’t mean you can’t have fun.
+There are lots of activities for spinal cord injury patients to enjoy!

-Have you ever started walking on a treadmill only to stop after 10 minutes because you’re bored to death?
+Have you ever started walking on a treadmill only to stop 10 minutes in because you’re bored to death?

 Staying physically active is great for maintaining your health and preventing spasticity.

-Remember when you were a kid and did lots of flips and handstands in the pool?
+Remember when you were a kid doing all sorts of flips and handstands in the pool?